Impact of Diet on Arthritis [Video]

 About the video: Do the foods I eat ease arthritis?

 Listen to Summit Orthopedics’ experts share their insights on the impact of diet choices and arthritis symptoms.
-Featuring arthritis specialists, Jonathan Biebl, M.D., and Peter Daly, M.D.
+Featuring arthritis specialists, Peter Daly, M.D., and recently retired Jonathan Biebl, M.D.

 Meet Dr. Peter Daly